 - Spring Context Module: The Spring Context module is the interface of the BeanFactory and supports functionalities like internationalization, validation, event propagation, and resource loading

 In this article, we came across different aspects of the Spring Framework.
 A developer developing applications in this framework is free to use any of the modules as per the requirement of the application logic.
 The modular architecture helps in integration with other frameworks without much hassle.
 Spring Framework tool is a useful tool for standardizing the collection of tools and makes your programming life simple and painless!

-This is a guide to What is Spring Framework?.
-Here we discuss the introduction and feature of spring framework along with the uses and architecture of the spring framework.
+This is a guide to What is Spring Framework?
+Here we discuss the introduction and features of spring framework along with the uses and architecture of the spring framework.
 You may also look at the following articles to learn more –